MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

 }
 ```

- The code checks to see if enableAuthentication is true and if a user name is not provided; if a user name is not provided, it throws an exception, which will be caught by the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, as shown below:
+ The code checks to see if enableAuthentication is true and if a user name is not provided; if a user name is not provided, it throws an exception, which is caught by the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, as shown below:

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/901095c7-c70d-491a-a1ae-8f37f22a61a7.gif "901095c7-c70d-491a-a1ae-8f37f22a61a7")